FREE SHIPPING ON ORDERS OVER $200

 Particularly beloved in Kyushu and Okinawa, shochu offers a remarkably diverse range of flavors, ingredients, and drinking styles.

-With a lower alcohol content than whiskey or vodka and a deeper cultural heritage than many modern spirits, shochu is a drink rooted in regional pride and everyday ritual.
+With a lower alcohol content than whiskey or vodka and a deeper cultural heritage than many modern spirits, shochu is a drink rooted in regional pride.

 A Quick Definition: What Is Shochu?